 4. World Vision

-Global humanitarian organization World Vision offers specific donations that empower women in countries affected by poverty such as gifting a new mother with a kit that contains materials she needs to care for her newborn baby or gifting a widow, single mother or abandoned wife with a goat that will enable her to sell milk to provide for her family.
+Global humanitarian organization World Vision offers specific donations that empower women in countries affected by poverty, such as giving a new mother a kit with materials she needs to care for her newborn baby or gifting a widow, single mother or abandoned wife with a goat that will enable her to sell milk to provide for her family.